 Yet, over all the years I’ve been blogging, I’ve found that the most vehement disagreements I’ve had on blogs has been on the most innocuous issues.
 On this blog, one had to do with commenting on young female teens dressing inappropriate for their age and their parents allowing it (I still stick by that position).
 Parents had a field day with me on that one, but their own excuse was talking about peer pressure, which I’ve never bothered with.
 One person left and never came back; she gave up blogging a few months later (yes, I checked).

-I remember meeting a guy maybe 2 or 3 years ago in another city.
+I remember meeting a guy years ago at a networking event in another city.
 I went down with a friend of mine who was part of a small panel on blogging.
 I was talking to him afterwards and asked him if the discussion was going to lead to him writing his own blog.
-He said no, because he didn’t want to hate people hate him if he said something wrong.
-To me, unless your opinion is a direct condemnation of others based on factors they can’t change, there’s no such thing as a wrong opinion.
-I thought it was too bad because this was a guy who seemed to have a lot of knowledge, and I think if he’d felt more free to write about things his blog would have done well.
+He said no, because he didn’t want to have people hate him if he said something wrong.
+He was a programmer who lots of people could have learned something from, but he was more worried about someone disagreeing with him than teaching people what he knew and possibly generating more income; that’s a shame.

 Unless your opinion is a direct condemnation of others based on factors they can’t change, there’s no such thing as a wrong opinion.
 People who are heavy, people with disabilities, people with different lifestyles than yours… whatever… they’re not there for your derision or insults.
 If that’s what you do you’ll probably find your audience because that’s America, but if you start taking lots of hate don’t go crying about being misunderstood or your freedom of speech rights, which is only federal law not “people law”.